 Interference from LP-AMI-P to MBANSs

-The considered interference scenario is depicted in Figure 41 the simulation settings and results are summarized in .
+The considered interference scenarios are depicted in Figure 41 and Figure 42.
+The simulation approach is equivalent to that used in Section 6.1.1.1.
+The simulation settings and results are summarized in Table 68.